momacs/localedb/README.md

 ### Grafana

 Running LocaleDB with Docker (i.e., the development environment) has the added benefit of automatically deploying a [Grafana](https://grafana.com) instance.
 Grafana provides an open source data visualization and dashboarding platform to view and analyze LocaleDB.
-By default, it runs at [`http://localhost:3000`](http://localhost:3000) so you can head there once you get the Docker container up.
+By default, it runs at [`http://localhost:3000`](http://localhost:3000) so head there once you get the Docker container up.

 Currently, only the vaccination data dashboard is provided as an example.
 Naturally, to be able to view any data on that dashboard, you'll need to load the data first: